John-shewa2/MyCafe/README.md

-# MyCafe - Backend
+# MyCafe - Full-Stack Cafe Management Application

-This repository contains the backend source code for the **MyCafe** application.
-It is a RESTful API built with Node.js and Express, designed to handle all the business logic for a modern cafe management system.
+Welcome to the MyCafe project!
+This is a full-stack web application designed as a modern, intuitive management system for a cafe.
+It features a complete backend API and a responsive user-facing frontend.

 ## 🚀 Live Demo

-You can see the full application in action, powered by this backend, at the following link:
+Check out the live version of the application deployed on Vercel:

 **[MyCafe Live Demo](https://my-cafe-ebon.vercel.app/)**